ThomasDevApps/lottery/README.md

 ![testing workflow](https://github.com/ThomasDevApps/lottery/actions/workflows/testing.yml/badge.svg)

-Lottery package, see the number of times the numbers have been drawn, draw a lottery grid taking into account the probabilities, etc...
+A lottery-related package which, among other things, lets you see how many times numbers have been drawn at random, draw a grid taking into account probabilities, etc...

+Please note that this type of program in no way guarantees that you will have better lottery luck.

 ## Features